 The logical if and only if operator, or iff for short, returns true if both A and B are false or if both A and B are true.

 The set operators are binary operators used in set theory to operate on sets.

-The set intersection operation is denoted using the cap symbol.
+The set intersection operator returns the shared elements between two sets.
+The operator is denoted using the cap symbol.